-I’m an independent CMMC consultant.
-I’ve spent years helping small defense contractors prepare for and get through their Level 2 assessments.
-I’ve been the person in the room presenting evidence and answering assessor questions when the pressure is on.
+Pass My CMMC is built by people who have spent years helping small defense contractors prepare for and get through their Level 2 assessments.
+We’ve been in the room presenting evidence and answering assessor questions when the pressure is on.

 Why this site exists